 We had a great visit with our little girl this morning.
 There were no observers.
 That happens this afternoon.
 Vika had mentioned that we should think about showing more affection in front of the observers.
 It’s more in line with how Russians treat their kids.
 We’re fine with that.
 We like kids so much, we flew half way around the world to have one.
 Continue reading Great visit

 First things first: Our little girl is warming up to Tara.
 She gave her a kiss yesterday, I think without even being asked.

 Before I forget to mention it, I need to tell you what happened Tuesday.
 I think it was Tuesday.
 My whole sense of time is pretty messed up.
 Anyway, it was a momentous day.
 Yeah, yea Continue reading Thursday

 We just got back from today‘s first visit with the child (we’re not supposed to mention her name online).
 We’ll be going back this afternoon.
 In the meantime, Tara’s trying to catch up on her sleep.
 She had woken up around 5 this morning.
 I was able to sleep until almost 8.

 The girl (hopefully soon to be known as “our daughter”) is g Continue reading Wednesday

 Oh My Gosh what a difference 1 day makes!
 So, we have a beautiful blond-haired, blue-eyed, 2 1/2 year old girl!

 First, the obvious question: “What happened to the 4 year old boy?”
 We don’t know.
 After 2 trips to the Minister of Education, and two interviews, they gave us a referral for this girl.
-It’s been so difficult getting to th Continue reading It’s a girl! it’s a girl!
+It’s been so difficult getting to this point, th Continue reading It’s a girl! it’s a girl!